z-zang/lm-code-intro-react-router-fakelandia/docs/activity_2.md

 ## Getting Misdemeanours

-The Fakelandians have provided an API for you to call to get a list of misdemeanours in the [generate misdemeanours.ts](./generate_misdemeanours.ts) file.
-We'll use this to get the IDs, dates and misdemeanours.

-They've also provided a custom type of `Misdemeanour` for you - a custom type which can be only one of four possible values, corresponding to the four possible Misdemeanours under Fakelandian law.

-You can import the `generateMisdemeanours` async function and call it like it's an external API.

-👉 When the application first loads, use hooks to call `generateMisdemeanours` and store the results in some state.

-❗ The function is asyncronous so be sure to `await` the results.

-❗ If you're doing this correctly you should be able to navigate between different pages without changing this state - it should be constant until you hit F5 to refresh the page when it calls `generateMisdemeanours` again.
-Call it only once on application load!)
+To get some misdemeanour data, we have to make a call to the server.
+We've already seen the API call to get misdemeanours:

+👉 `http://localhost:8080/api/misdemeanours/:AMOUNT` where `:AMOUNT` is a number

+## Typing Misdemeanours

+👀 You may have noticed some handy custom types which the Fakelandians are using in their server, in `misdemeanours.types.ts`

+😭 Unfortunately, if you try to import from this file in your React app, you'll get an error!

+This is because React is configured to disallow imports outside of its working folder, which in this case means anything outside of `./client`

+Trying to get around this leads down some deep rabbit holes 🐇 In the real world, we might use the following solutions:

+-   Move the custom type to a `shared` folder and perform some configuration wizardry to make imports possible 🧙
+-   Use dedicated tools for sharing code between multiple projects.
+Keeping multiple projects together in one repository is known as a `monorepo` and there are some powerful tools for this in modern JS development.

+However, either of these configurations are overkill for this little project.

+We can knowingly break the rule of Don't Repeat Yourself, but with the knowledge that we could figure out a way to share this type between client and server if we really wanted.

+👉 Copy the `misdeameanour.types.ts` file into a new `types` folder in your `client` folder.
+Now you can import it and use it in your React project!

+(The disadvantage is that if you edit this type for any reason you'll have to edit it in both places.
+But you likely won't have to edit it at all.)

+## Putting it together: Fetching Misdemeanours

+👉 Use `fetch` in your application to get misdemeanour data from the server, with the constraint that you ONLY want to fetch new data when you hit `F5` or otherwise fully refresh the page.

 👉 Make this state accessible via `useContext` so you can consume it in sub-components you will write next

+❗ The `fetch` function is asynchronous so be sure to `await` the results.

+❗ The response from a `fetch` has an async convenience method called `.json`.
+You can `await` the result of this to get the JSON body of the response.

+❗ Think about where your `fetch` should live.
+Can you abstract the `fetch` code outside of your components?
+Which component should "own" this data?

 👉 Add sub-components to the Misdemeanours page to render all of the misdemeanours in a list

 👉 Add a dropdown to the Misdemeanours column that filters the visible list to just one of the four misdemeanours.

-❗ This filter shouldn't update the list stored in state - just the list being rendered on this page, so you might need to separate out those two concepts somehow.
+❗ This filter shouldn't update the list stored in state - only the list being rendered on this page, so you might need to separate out those two concepts somehow.
+Passing a filtered list to the display list from the component which "owns" the misdemeanour data should do it!

 ## Punishment Ideas